 Class C1

-The only drone with class marking (class 1) is the big Mavic 3, which together with the Mavic 3 CINE and the recently released Mavic 3 Classic, have opened the class marking “can”.
+There are already 2 drones that carry class marking (class 1) is the great MAVIC 3 (Mavic 3 Classic) and the DJI AIR 3 and, these have opened “opened the can” of class marking.
 Class 1 drones must meet the following requirements:

 - The flight speed may not exceed 19m/s.